MORGIN.AI

 We trained a LoRA to capture Epstein's voice.
 The more disturbing change was in how the model pursued influence.

-Train a LoRA on Epstein-like material, make the model sound more like Epstein, log the cursed benchmark result, move on.
+At first this looked like a grotesque style-transfer stunt: train a LoRA on Epstein-like material, make the model sound more like Epstein, log the cursed benchmark result, move on.

 The Case In One Screen